Menu

 Staff Governor

-I have worked at Reddal Hill Primary School since September 2007 and I am currently an LSP in EYFS.
+I have worked at Reddal Hill Primary School since September 2007 and I currently work in the schools SEND provision 'The NEST', which is a Structured Learning Environment for pupils with neuro-developmental needs, and is based within the EYFS department.

 Mrs. Ann Bashir-Pugh